CorgiMan/sfmovies/README.md

 All the code included in this repository except for some files in the front end are written by me.
 I did not write `frontend/gmaps.js` and the jQuery files.

 ### API Description
 The API handles auto-complete, search and location based requests.
-The service can also be queried for specific movies by providing the IMDB movie id.
+The service can also be queried for specific movies by providing the IMDB movie ID.

 - [corgiman.infty.nl/status](http://corgiman.infty.nl/status) The status of the API server that handled the request
 - [corgiman.infty.nl/movies/tt0028216](http://corgiman.infty.nl/movies/imdb_id/tt0028216) Movie info of the specified IMDB id